CoderGojo/streans-concepts/Notes.md

   ## Map
    - It is used to transform the data from the source to the target.
    - Mapper Function is required for Map to transform the data.
+   - It is used to return single objects.

   ## Process - Map
    - collection --> stream --> filter --> map --> collect.

+  ## FlatMap
+    - It is used to return multiple objects.